 Now, thanks to the head honchos at Lifetime, Supernanny is making a comeback on January 1, 2020.
 The 20-episode season will see Frost discipline a whole new generation of spoilt, disobedient children, re-educating desperate parents and unruly kids alike.
 Whether or not the ‘naughty step’ will also be returning, is unknown as of yet.

 Unfortunately, there’s no word when, or if, the series will air in Australia, but we do have a hilarious Taken-inspired trailer to tide us over till then.

 Supernanny is coming back in 2020, and the trailer looks amazing.
 Post continues after.

 So what about Frost?
-What’s she up to now?
+Apart from filming the new reboot, what else has she been up to?
 Is she still dishing out parenting advice, and what does she have to say about kids these days?

 Frost was 32 when she shot to fame through Supernanny.
 Back then, she didn’t even have her own house.
 She’d been a nanny for more than a decade, for high-profile TV producer John Lloyd and other wealthy families.
 When she wasn’t living with a family, she stayed with her dad in London, having lost her mother to cancer in 1994.

 When Frost saw a TV production company’s ad in a parenting magazine, she replied.
 Supernanny was born.
 The show was an instant hit.
 It spawned an American version, also starring Frost.
 Before long, she was a regular on Oprah and other chat shows and had released the first in a series of best-selling parenting books – despite having no formal qualifications.
 But travelling around and fixing up other people’s families took its toll on her.